Profile of German Olympic Sports Confederation

 - With 27.8 million memberships organized in over 91,000 sports clubs, the DOSB is the largest citizens' movement in Germany.

 - The DOSB is the central organization of 16 regional sports confederations (one in each federal state), 62 national (sport-governing) federations and 20 sport associations with particular tasks.
-Thomas Bach, Olympic champion in fencing in 1976, has been DOSB President since May 20, 2006.
+Founding president was Thomas Bach, Olympic champion in fencing in 1976, who led the DOSB from May 20, 2006 until his election as President of the IOC on September 10, 2013.
+His successor at the head of the DOSB is Hans-Peter Krämer, also vice president for business and finance.

 - The DOSB serves as a platform of consultation and advice, providing services to its member associations which are independent in terms of organization, financing and specialization, and represents their interests vis-à-vis the institutions of the European Union, of the Federation, the federal states and municipalities in Germany as well as the churches and all socio-political and cultural areas.